commercetools/commercetools-payone-integration/docs/Field-Mapping.md

  * _Optional_ `customermessage`: Check for a custom Field `description` of type `LocalizedString` on the Cart / Order.
    Use the `locale` set on the Payment to pick the right value.
  * _Optional_ `userid`: passed back from PAYONE as identification of the debtor account Nr.
-If the CT Customer Object has a custome field named `payoneDebtorId` of type String, write the `userid` value into that field.
+If the CT Customer Object has a custom field named `payoneUserId` of type String, write the `userid` value into that field.

 The following are required only for Installment-Type Payment Methods (mainly Klarna):